BizKit-Tech/BizKit-Tech.github.io/content/docs/others/performance-tuning-methods.md

 Ultimately, the best way to determine an appropriate value for `max_connections` is to experiment with different values and monitor the performance of your database to see how it responds.

+## Optimizing Images for Web and Performance

+*(This section of the documentation is brought to you by one of our prod sites that used to display a logo that is rendered as 50 x 24 px but is 1.6 MB in size.)*

+Optimizing images for the web is crucial for enhancing the performance and user experience of our website.
+Properly optimized images not only load faster but also consume less bandwidth, making our web pages more accessible and responsive for users.

+Here are some general guidelines for image sizes when optimizing for the web:

+- **Resolution:** Use the appropriate resolution for your images.
+For most web content, a resolution of 72 pixels per inch (PPI) is sufficient.
+Higher resolutions are typically reserved for print.

+- **File Format:** Use the right file format for the image type:
+    - JPEG (or JPG): Ideal for photographs and images with a wide range of colors.
+    - PNG: Suitable for images with transparency or sharp edges, such as logos and graphics.
+    - SVG: Ideal for logos and icons that need to be scaled to different sizes.
+    - WebP: A modern format that provides excellent compression and quality.
+Use it for browsers that support it.
+    - GIF: Use it for animated images.

+    You can refer to this [article](https://techstacker.com/gif-jpg-gif-svg-webp-which-one-to-use/ZAwv8mukZPYP2waYm/) for more information on image formats.

+- **Compression:** Compress your images to reduce file size while maintaining acceptable quality. *I* highly recommended that image file sizes be kept below 1 MB, with 100 KB being the ideal maximum file size for even better performance.

+- **Image Dimensions:** Resize images to match the specific dimensions required by your website's layout.
+Avoid using larger images that need to be scaled down using HTML/CSS, as this wastes bandwidth and may result in distortion.

 ## References

 1. <https://discuss.erpnext.com/t/maintenance-for-erpnext-performance/50412/15>